Thoth- ATU 7-The Chariot

 - The Chariot also signifies that the querent has begun controlling a situation by the force of their personality....a focus of Will.

 - The goal will need fighting for, but you have been granted the energy to win it!

-If ill defined by the surrounding cards in the layout:
+If ill defined by surrounding cards (Thoth) or reversed (Haindl), it implies: